TriKro/rsb-content/README.md

 It was heaven.

-The Real Book answered a simple question for musicians, “How do we play that song?”
+The Real Book answered a simple question for musicians: “How do we play that song?”

 Where a musician’s job is play songs, the startup product manager’s job is learn.
 Learn about our customers, our value propositions, our channels.
 Learn about all the pieces of our business model.